 Undertaking a PhD is an extremely rewarding experience, however there are inevitably times in the PhD journey that are challenging and affect both the student experience and wellbeing.
-These might relate to issues such as mental health, disability, financial concerns, interpersonal conflict or academic processes.
+These might relate to pastoral issues such as mental health, disability, financial concerns, interpersonal conflict or academic support.

-A range of pastoral support for Arts, Design & Media PhD students is available through The PGR Studio that complements the roles of the supervisory team and Research Degree Coordinators.
-Please note that we are currently putting in place a new pastoral team and will include more information here soon.
+In the past, we have successfully piloted the below range of pastoral support for Arts, Design & Media PhD students that complements the roles of the supervisory team and Research Degree Coordinators.

 1-2-1 pastoral appointments

 Appointments are available in 30-minute slots and provide a safe and confidential space to discuss any areas of concern.
 These are normally available on a Wednesday, although alternative arrangements can be made.
 Details of how to book will be available here soon.